College-level Ensemble Development Grants

 Young Performers Festival Travel Grants

-Early Music America awards travel grants each year to college or university early music ensembles for the purpose of supporting the ensemble’s travel to participate in EMA’s Young Performers Festival.
-Ensembles must first apply to be a part of EMA’s Young Performers Festival before they are eligible to apply for a travel grant.
+Early Music America awards YPF Travel Grants each year to college or university early music ensembles for the purpose of supporting the ensemble’s travel to participate in EMA’s Young Performers Festival.
+Ensembles must first apply to be a part of EMA’s Young Performers Festival before they are eligible to apply for a YPF Travel Grant.
 For more information about EMA’s Young Performers Festival application process, click here.
-For information about our most recently completed Young Performers Festival held June 2013 in Boston, MA, click here.
+For information about our most recently completed Young Performers Festival held June 2014 in Berkeley, CA, click here.

 The following ensembles will be performing at the 2014 YPF in Berkeley, CA June 4-6.